 So there you go.
 Eight shades of '✍?
 Nicky Writing'.
 There are more (maybe not fifty) but you get the idea.

 So what do you think of my handwriting?
 What’s your opinion?
 Your judgement?

 And how do you feel about yours?

 PS Did you notice how I started off with my messiest styles then built up to my neater ones? ;)

 Come and tell me on Twitter @nicky_parr

 or email me: email@example.com

-Next week I’ll be sharing my thoughts about teacher expectations when it comes to handwriting.
+Next blog: I’ll be sharing my thoughts about teacher expectations when it comes to handwriting.